-- 5.2.1 The draft Gravity LDO must be considered alongside the accompanying Gravity LDO Design Guide which addresses design and related issues and mitigation identified through the Environmental Statement.
-A Section 106 Agreement will also be completed to ensure that there are respective obligations between the key parties to manage and deliver the Gravity LDO which is located within the Heart of the South West Enterprise Zone (EZ) including the use of retained business rates for investment in the locality.
-This is an important element to ensure capacity to enable delivery, as well as investment in skills and training to create social value, linking local communities to the new opportunities. - 5.2.2 SDC has taken a proactive approach to encouraging investment through supporting the production of the Gravity LDO.
-There is a clear rationale for this project in that an LDO should create certainty and introduce flexibility for occupiers and to generate retained finance which provides locally controlled resources for local investment.
+- 5.2.1 The Gravity LDO, includes the Design Guide which addresses design and related issues and mitigation identified through the Environmental Statement.
+The Section 106 Agreement ensures that there are respective obligations between the key parties to manage and deliver the Gravity LDO which is located within the Heart of the South West Enterprise Zone (EZ). - 5.2.2 SDC has taken a proactive approach to encouraging investment through supporting the production of the Gravity LDO.
+There is a clear rationale for this project in that the LDO should create certainty and introduce flexibility for occupiers and to generate retained finance which provides locally controlled resources for local investment.
 This, in parallel, to maintaining strategic checks and controls through a multi-agency delivery team, providing an oversight of high levels of development management service to achieve the transformational outcomes centred on Gravity, shown in Figure 2 below.